-Figure 19 compares the 48-h accumulated precipitation along the storm track with corresponding rainfall estimation from TMI, SSM/I, IR rainfall observational products (NASA TRMM real-time rainfall products; Huffman et al. 2003).
-The model produces unrealistically huge amounts of rainfall after landfall in the CTRL (Fig 19b).
+Figure 19 compares the 48-h accumulated precipitation along the storm track with corresponding rainfall estimations from the TMI, Special Sensor Microwave Imager (SSM/I), and IR rainfall observational products [NASA TRMM real-time rainfall products; Huffman (2007)].
+The model produces unrealistically huge amounts of rainfall after landfall in the CTRL (Fig. 19b).
 This accumulated heavy rainfall mainly reflects the slower movement of the storm in the CTRL.
 The large precipitation accumulation before the storm made landfall was missed.
 In contrast, with the added data assimilated, the model was able to more realistically reproduce the features of observed rainfall accumulation both before and after the storm made landfall (Fig. 19c).

-In order to further provide support that the data assimilation improves the quantitative precipitation forecast (QPF) in forecast, a comparison is illustrated by histograms of the probability density function (PDF) for 48-h accumulated rainfall (Fig. 20).
+To further provide support that the data assimilation improves the quantitative precipitation forecast (QPF), a comparison is illustrated by histograms of the probability density function (PDF) for the 48-h accumulated rainfall (Fig. 20).
 The PDF usually represents the rainfall probability distribution in different magnitude ranges.
-The figure shows that rainfall is generally overestimated in the low rainfall and underestimated in the high rainfall in the CTRL experiment.
+Figure 20 shows that rainfall is generally overestimated in the low rainfall and underestimated in the high rainfall in the CTRL experiment.
 However, with data assimilation, the spectrum of rainfall becomes closer to the observed.
 Specifically, RUC-9 produces a better forecast compared with ALL-27.